djrallard/scripts_rpiBackup/README.md

 This project consists of several scripts written to support a personal RaspberryPi project that I have had successfully running for over a year.
 I've seen many people asking about RaspberryPi backups on various Pi Facebook groups, so I decided to share them here.
 I hope someone else can find them useful in their project.

 These scripts were created from a variety of sources found in various places online.
 I do not have the original sources or I would have credited them here.
+If anyone is familiar with where these commands might have been first published, please let me know and I will happily credit those sources.

 ## Who are these scripts for?